Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.7.md

 - More consistent projectile damage calculations when using very low randomization percents (eg. 0% Damage)
 - Removed extra soda, liquor, and cigarettes added to mission 3 Battery Park.
 The locations of these added items will still be available for items to randomize into.
 - New Game Plus will no longer remove any weapons that your loadout made you start the game with (Eg. You will no longer be able to lose your sword in Ninja JC mode).
+- Added bingo goals:
+  - Question Joe Greene in mission 2
+  - Ask Joe Greene for help after the apartment is raided in mission 4
-- Added a bingo goal for withdrawing money from ATMs.
+  - Withdraw money from ATMs.
+  - Destroy the UNATCO flags in mission 5 UNATCO HQ
 </details>